-- Information on important events that occurred in the first quarter of 2023 - On March 1st 2023, Chimimport AD presented a Quarterly Consolidated Report for the First Quarter of 2022. - On March 31st 2023 Chimimport AD presented a Quarterly Report for the First Quarter of 2022 - Financial indicators
+• Information on important events that occurred in the second quarter of 2023

+- On June 17th 2023, Chimimport AD presented a Quarterly Report for the First Quarter of 2023. - On June 15th 2023 Chimimport AD presented Annual Separate Report for 2022 - On March 1st 2023, Chimimport AD presented a Quarterly Consolidated Report for the Fourth Quarter of 2022. - On March 30th 2023 Chimimport AD presented a Quarterly Report for the Fourth Quarter of 2022

+Financial indicators